honganqi/Attendance-System/README.md

 10. Tap the card again to see the details.

 ## Test Mode
-* You can enable the terminal's "test mode" by modifying `/terminal/terminal.ini` and setting the `TestMode` variable to `True` (or `False` to disable).
+* You can enable the terminal's "test mode" by modifying `/terminal/terminal.ini` and setting the `TestMode` variable to `True`.
+Set it to `False` to disable it.
 Note the capitalized first letter.
 When enabled, the terminal will simulate the tapping of a Mifare card when the spacebar is pressed.
 This test will randomly pick from a list of 8 records without adding or modifying anything in the database.

 ## Notes
 1. For the production build of the Admin Frontend to accept POST form submissions, an "ORIGIN" IP address or hostname needs to be set to solve the CORS (cross-origin resource sharing) issues.
 If the server's IP address and the URL of the remote user are different, the site will load but records cannot be changed (POST requests will fail).
 For example, if the address of the Raspberry Pi server is `raspberrypi.local` or `192.168.1.5` and it is being accessed through "http://localhost" even on the Raspberry Pi itself, you will encounter this issue.